 Page Title: Betsy Ross Flag: Other Historical Flags

-Betsy Ross Flag on the left is heavy cotton with embroidered stars and sewn stripes
+Betsy Ross Flag on the left is cotton with embroidered stars and sewn stripes

 Flagpoles sold separately